genesiscommunitysuccess/docs/docs/03_server/07_consolidator/03_advanced.md

 }
 ```

-In that example, the `asUpdate()` call at the end is required, because `withAggregation` also supports additional return values of `Noop` and
+`withAggregation` also supports two other return values:

-`IndexScan`.
-The `Noop` value will cause the function to ignore the input for this particular field, and there will be no change written to the database.
-Conversely, returning `IndexScan` will cause the Consolidator to re-evaluate every database value for that key.
+- `Noop` causes the function to ignore the input for this particular field, and there is no change written to the database.
+For example, this is used during an iterative comparison to find a maximum value.
+The function compares the next value with the previous; if it is not higher, then return `Noop`.

-A similar example to the above would be to use the `max` function.
-- If the new maximum value is less than the current maximum, then no data needs to be written to the database.
-- If the current maximum value leaves the `Consolidator` group, then all values should be evaluated to determine the new maximum value.
+- `IndexScan` causes the function to re-evaluate every database value for that key.
+For example, if the record with the maximum value has been deleted from the database, go to the database and find the new maximum value.